Linaro/lava/doc/v2/first-devices.rst

 On the command line, you can add device types (for instance QEMU and panda) using::

-  lava-server manage add-device-type qemu panda
+  lava-server manage device-types add qemu panda

 It's also possible to add all known device types at the same time with:

 .. code-block:: none

-  lava-server manage add-device-type '*'
+  lava-server manage device-types add '*'

 Descriptive fields like ``Architecture name``, ``Processor name``, ``CPU model name``, ``List of cores`` and ``Bit count`` cannot be set on the command line.